 When I read the recent TRC blog about Elsa Schiaparelli, I thought of the exhibition The Art of Lace (2020) in the TextileMuseum in Tilburg.
 This exhibition, adapted from an earlier exhibition called 'Haute Dentelle' mounted in Calais in 2018, was an ode to lace manufacturers, but also to the fashion houses that use lace.
 The curator then was Sylvie Marot.
-The exhibition did not focus on handmade lace, but on machine made forms.
-The laces for the fashion industry were often specially designed and made for the couture houses.
-Lace factories, such as those of Solstiss in Caudry and Darquer Méry and Noyon Dentelles in Calais, still exist.

 A number of Elsa Schiaparelli's dresses, with lace, were displayed in this exhibition.
 Schiaparelli's fashion house used different lace manufacturers.
 One of the dresses was made of lace and reflected a special story: